hypergonial/hikari-arc/docs/guides/dependency_injection.md

 # Dependency Injection

 **Dependency Injection** is a programming pattern aimed at seperating the initialization of state from functions that need to perform operations on said state.
-For example, if you have a function that needs access to a database, we can *inject* the database to said function when it is called.
+For example, if you have a function that needs access to a database, you can *inject* the database to said function when it is called.
 In the case of Discord bots, it can be a good way to share state, such as access to a database, an http client and so on.

 `arc` uses [`alluka`](https://alluka.cursed.solutions/usage/) to facilitate dependency injection, and command callbacks are automatically injected with declared dependencies.